Constipation

 Fleet® Saline Enema

-When to use: Best for urgent relief when oral medications have not worked.
-Produces results within minutes.
-Not recommended for daily or frequent use.
+When to use: Best for urgent constipation relief when oral treatments have not worked or cannot be used.

 -

-Use stool softeners for hard stool to pass, or if you have hemorrhoids.
+Use stool softeners if stools are hard or painful to pass, or if you have hemorrhoids, to reduce straining.

 -